Health Insurance covers benefits arising out of medical expenses incurred from sickness, injury, accidents, and accidental death.

 Insurance providers that are finding the digital leap too high have managed services providers (MSPs) and outsourced IT support solutions that can help them take that all-important step towards digital transformation.

-To improve customer relations and to cultivate competitiveness, insurers are investing in digital solutions that are transforming member-facing functions.
+To improve customer relations and cultivate competitiveness, insurers are investing in digital solutions that are transforming member-facing functions.
 These include enrollment of the insured, rolling out insurance policies, and empowering agents and brokers.

 Payers are also using digital solutions to increase customer retention or to help when transitioning into new offerings.
 Personalized messaging and targeted analytics are also driving sales for health insurance.